occisn/excel-problem-solving/README.md

 [(source)](https://projecteuler.net/problem=6)

 Two solutions are proposed:
-_(i)_ in the form of a spreadsheet, and
+_(i)_ spreadsheet capabilities (use of rows and columns),
-_(ii)_ as an one-liner with array formulas
+_(ii)_ one-liner based on array formulas.

-The one-liner with array formulas is essentially the following.
+The one-liner based on array formulas is essentially the following.
 It creates a 1...100 sequence, then uses `MAP` to square it number by number, and concludes.
 ```
 =SUM( SEQUENCE(100) )^2
       - SUM( MAP(SEQUENCE(100); LAMBDA(a;a^2)) )